WeR-stats/workshops/setup_cloud_machine_data_science/README.md

     ~~~
 	Also check:
     - **NO** for `Accept IPv6 connections? `
     - **Don't listen** for `Listen for broadcasts on UDP port`

-  - after the last change has been saved, the website will go down as the port has changed and it can't reconnect to its server anymore
+    When you're done with the changes click `Save`.
+T After the last change has been saved, the website will go down, as the port has changed and it can't reconnect to its server anymore
   - restart *Webmin* to load the new configuration:
     ~~~
     sudo service webmin restart
     ~~~
-  - go back to the terminal, and allow access to the new `XXXX` port:
+  - go back to the terminal, and allow access to the new `xxxx` port:
     ~~~
-    sudo ufw allow XXXX
+    sudo ufw allow xxxx
     ~~~
-  - delete the previous rule for the default **10000** port:
+  - delete the previous rule for the default `10 port:
     ~~~
     sudo ufw delete allow 10000
     ~~~
-  - check the software is now reachable at the new port even without specifying the secure protocol: [server_ip:XXXX/](http://server_ip:XXXX/)
+  - check the software is now reachableew port

 It's a safer choice to add [Two-Factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) to all web services that offer it.
 To do it with your new *Webmin* system configuration manager:
-  - after opening the Webmin page, go to:
+  - after opening the *Webmin* page go to:
     ~~~
     Webmin >
 	  Webmin Configuration >